Safety While Studying Abroad

 Thoughtful planning, professional leadership, solid preparation, and contingency planning ensure that our Study Abroad programs are a safe and fun learning experience.
 Please be assured we will continue to make safety the top priority in all of our Study Abroad programs.

-Each student is provided with an International Student ID Card that provides basic travel insurance.
+Each student is provided with an International Student ID Card that provides basic travel insurance (detailed description of coverage).
 The policy includes:

 - Emergency Medical Transportation—including evacuation if needed